Frequently Asked Questions

 Can I receive colon hydrotherapy while menstruating?

 Yes!
-Colon hydrotherapy can be received safely while menstruating.
-Many clients choose to keep their appointment during their cycle and tolerate sessions without issue.
-Some report reduced bloating or lower abdominal pressure, though individual responses vary.
-For comfort and hygiene, clients are asked to wear a tampon or menstrual cup during the session.
-If your cycle is unusually heavy, painful, or accompanied by significant fatigue, you may prefer to reschedule.
-This is a comfort-based choice, not a safety requirement.
-As with all sessions, pacing and pressure are adjusted conservatively and in real time to match how your body is responding that day.
+Menstruation by itself does not automatically exclude someone from receiving colon hydrotherapy, and many clients choose to keep their appointment during their cycle without issue.
+Some clients report reduced bloating or lower abdominal pressure, though individual experiences vary.
+For comfort and hygiene, clients are typically asked to wear a tampon or menstrual cup during the session.
+If bleeding is unusually heavy, if cramping is severe, or if significant fatigue or dizziness is present, rescheduling may be recommended for comfort and safety.
+Sessions are paced conservatively and adjusted in real time based on how the body is responding that day.
+Colon hydrotherapy is provided as an elective wellness service and is offered only when appropriate for the individual.